PostScan Mail Account Setup

 - If you are receiving mail for an online business, you will need to include “Online” in the required areas (Section 9 and 11 of the 1583 Postal Consent form).
 You will not need to provide proof of business, or a business address but we will require the web address of your online business.

 - If you will be receiving mail anyone that is not your spouse, child or employee, then we require a physical notarized 1583 Postal Consent Form for that individual.

 Notarize Form 1583

 As mentioned previously, you will need to have the USPS 1583 Form notarized for us to be able to accept it.
-The notary should sign box 15 of the form or provide a certification on a separate piece of paper.
+The notary should sign box 15 of the form and provide a certification on a separate piece of paper.

-PostScan Mail offers you the convenience of having your 1583 Form notarized via webcam through our partner NotaryCam.
+PostScan Mail offers you the convenience of having your 1583 Form notarized via webcam through our partner Notarize.
 They will also send the notarized form directly to us, so you don’t have to worry about a thing.